 Continue Exploring

-[[Loss Aversion Ratio]] — The ~2× asymmetry that makes imposed losses feel twice as bad
+[[Loss Aversion Ratio]] — The ~2× asymmetry that makes imposed losses feel disproportionately unfair

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book